Can Trump run? Historic case will test Supreme Court.

 While those issues have been heavily litigated for decades, the justices will go into Thursday’s argument with very little experience adjudicating this section of the Constitution.

-“Most of the time, the justices know what they think about a particular case, and they have a pretty good idea of what the others think before” oral arguments, says law professor Gerard Magliocca.
+“Most of the time, the justices know what they think about a particular case, and they have a pretty good idea of what the others think” before oral arguments, says law professor Gerard Magliocca.
 “This time, neither will be true.”

 When they don their black robes and enter the U.S. Supreme Court chamber tomorrow, the nine justices of the court will be stepping into unfamiliar territory.